 Why you should apply for financial aid (even if you won’t qualify)

 When in doubt, you should always apply for financial aid.
 The worst case scenario is that you simply don’t qualify for financial aid.
 Here are a few reasons why you should apply for financial aid:

-- You may miss out on certain federal student loans that have more favorable interest rates and repayment terms.
+You may miss out on certain federal student loans that have more favorable interest rates and repayment options.

 When it makes sense to not apply for financial aid

 If you have made it this far, you know that we are big proponents of applying for financial aid.
 For almost all students, applying for financial aid is the right move.

 However, in cases where a family is able to comfortably pay for the full cost of attendance without any concerns, you may not have to apply for financial aid.
 So, if your family is donating a building or making a major donation to the school, you probably don’t have to worry about financial aid.
 For everyone else, apply!

 - Unless you are in an unusually safe financial position, you should absolutely complete and submit the FAFSA.

 - Some colleges will require the CSS Profile as part of the financial aid process, so you will need to submit the CSS Profile to any colleges that require it.